16 Ways Your Diet Could Be Wrecking Your Sleep

 It might help you fall asleep, but booze will most likely wake you up a few hours later.
 “Research on alcohol and sleep suggests that drinking more than the recommended amount of two standard serving drinks for men and one standard drink for women can prevent falling into the deep stage of sleep,” warns Shenkman.

 If you’re looking for something to replace that night cap, try tart cherry juice.
-The fruit contains melatonin, a natural hormone that helps balance your circadian rhythm.
+The fruit contains melatonin, a natural hormone that helps balance your circadian rhythm, according to 2018 research published in Nutrients.
 Cherries are also rich in phytochemicals that have anti-inflammatory properties.
-“Studies have shown that cherry intake or tart cherry juice intake can increase total sleep time, sleep efficiency, and shorten the time it takes to fall asleep,” Dr. Jacobowitz says.
+“Studies have shown that intake of tart cherry juice intake can increase total sleep time, sleep efficiency, and shorten the time it takes to fall asleep,” Dr. Jacobowitz says.

 Eating cold pizza

 It’s a popular late-night snack, but it will do a number on your sleep.
-You already know the sleep issues with white flour (crust) and cheese (saturated fat), but add to this the acidity of tomato sauce and you’re looking for trouble, says Terry Cralle, RN, a certified clinical sleep educator and Saatva sleep consultant.
+You already know the sleep issues with white flour (crust) and cheese (saturated fat), but add to this the acidity of tomato sauce and you’re looking for trouble, says Terry Cralle, RN, a certified clinical sleep educator.
 “Pizza’s high-fat cheese and acidic tomato sauce can trigger the production of acid in the stomach and lead to sleep-inhibiting acid reflux [heartburn], making this popular nighttime dish a no-no before bed.”
-Heartburn is just one of the 11 health conditions that could be messing with your sleep.
+(Heartburn is just one of 11 health conditions that could be messing with your sleep.)

 Eating dinner late

 While it’s common for dinner to be the largest meal of the day, it isn’t the healthiest habit, especially if you’re sitting down to dinner after, say, 8 p.m.
 An overly full stomach spells disaster when it’s time to sleep, says Shenkman.
-Research indicates that lying prone soon after eating a large meal will delay proper digestion.
+Lying prone soon after eating a large meal will delay proper digestion.
 This can lead to heartburn and physical discomfort in your belly, which makes it difficult to fall and stay asleep, she says.
+(Here are the things nutritionists don’t eat late at night.)

 Drinking too much water

 Evenings are the one time of day health experts recommend slowing down on the hydration.
-Drinking too much fluid—whether it’s water, herbal tea, or soup—makes it more likely you’ll need to wake up to pee in the middle of the night.
+Drinking too much fluid—whether it’s water, herbal tea, or soup—makes it more likely you’ll need to wake up to pee in the middle of the night, according to the National Sleep Foundation.
 Frequent waking means you could miss out on restorative sleep cycles, which will leave you feeling tired the next morning.

 Not drinking enough water